vjosset/ktdash-v4-public/prisma/SeedingNotes.md

 INSERT INTO WeaponRule (code, rulename, description) VALUES ('RNG_', 'Range _', 'Range limit of the weapon.');
 INSERT INTO WeaponRule (code, rulename, description) VALUES ('SAT', 'Saturate', 'The defender cannot retain Cover saves.');
 INSERT INTO WeaponRule (code, rulename, description) VALUES ('SATURATE', 'Saturate', 'The defender cannot retain Cover saves.');
 INSERT INTO WeaponRule (code, rulename, description) VALUES ('SEV', 'Severe', 'If you do not retain any critical successes, you can change one of your normal successes to a critical success.
-Any rules that take effect as a result of retaining a critical success (e.g. Devastating, Piercing Crits, etc.) still do.');
+The Devastating and Piercing Crits weapon rules still take effect, but Punishing and Rending don’t.');
 INSERT INTO WeaponRule (code, rulename, description) VALUES ('SHOCK', 'Shock', 'The first time you strike with a critical success in each sequence, also discard one of your opponent''s unresolved normal successes (or a critical success if there are none).');
 INSERT INTO WeaponRule (code, rulename, description) VALUES ('SIL', 'Silent', 'Can Shoot this weapon while on a Conceal order.');
 INSERT INTO WeaponRule (code, rulename, description) VALUES ('SILENT', 'Silent', 'Can Shoot this weapon while on a Conceal order.');